Sunday, June 18, 2023

 “Better than the produce aisle at the grocery store,” her mother suggested.

-“Almost organic,” her brother reasoned.
+“Almost organic,” her brother said.
 “We don’t use pesticides.”

 Feeling sick from the apple, Olivia sat down in front of the player piano and attempted to find an off button on the instrument.